janroguska/checklibft/README.md

 # libft

-Recoded a set of C library functions with the intention to use them in future projects.
+Recoded a set of C library functions with the intention of using them in future projects.